 A grant may be applied, for example, for projects focusing on local culture of the region and cultural heritage projects, such as documenting cultural heritage, showcasing of cultural environment, promoting urban and neighbourhood culture, and histories of local communities and societies, exhibitions, and events.
 Local Culture Projects grants may also be related to multi-location or independent-of-place local heritage projects, for home region may be taken to mean a natural environment, a built-up environment, social and mental environment, as well as a virtual home region, which a person themselves finds meaningful.
 Scientific research into a local culture is not considered a local culture project.
 Note that applicants for the local culture projects grants must choose the field of science or art that their work most closely relates to.

 The grants are awarded from a general fund and those donor funds open for application in the next round:

 - Kirsti Kantala Fund

 Enquiries concerning the applications and the regional fund may be directed to Fund Officer Arto Ristola.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2021 were announced on May 15th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn after May 18th.
+The grant decisions of the January round of applications 2022 will be announced on June 6th.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email before that and the grants can be withdrawn from May 11th.